-Today (19.05.2018) only accessible to the covered bank.
-View of the waterfall possible, but it was only possible if you have over signs "overreacted" ...
-Reason were a few small rivulets on the path and mud .... but there are many slipper-hikers rumturnten but appropriate.
+Today (19.05.2018) only accessible to the covered bench.
+View of the waterfall possible, but it only went further if you "disregarded" signs.
+The reason were a few small rivulets on the path and mud.
+But since there were a lot of slipper hikers playing around.

 May 19, 2018

 Hello everyone, the way past the waterfall is currently closed.
-If you plan the tour to Baiersbronn, from Kniebs and want to go by train from Baiersbronn to Freudenstadt, you should plan about 40 minutes more hiking time through the diversion.
+If you plan the tour to Baiersbronn, from Kniebs and want to take the train from Baiersbronn to Freudenstadt, you should plan around 40 minutes more hiking time through the diversion.

 Despite everything, the hike from Kniebis to Baiersbronn is highly recommended.

 Dreamlike waterfall!
 Beautiful, challenging climb to the waterfall.
 Once at the top, a flap offers the possibility to regulate the amount of water.
 Not only for children an exciting matter.
 We were there with three kids (4,5,7) who really enjoyed the climb and the sight.

 In the know?
 Log-in to add a tip for other adventurers!